The most...

 • Coprophagia

-Although all dogs can develop separation anxiety, some dog breeds are more prone to it due to various factors.
-In this article we're going to review the top 10 dog breeds with the worst separation anxiety.
+Although all dogs can develop separation anxiety, some dog breeds are more prone to it due to various factors, such as their genetic makeup and historical roles.
+In this article, we're going to review the top 10 dog breeds with the worst separation anxiety.
 Nevertheless, it should be said that if you do have a dog with separation anxiety, their condition can improve with some training.
+Consistent routines and positive reinforcement can be effective in managing their anxiety.
 Learn more in our article about separation anxiety in dogs.

 Labrador Retriever

-Through training and plenty of exercise, you can help your labrador retriever cope with being without you for a couple of hours.
+Through consistent training and plenty of exercise, you can help your Labrador Retriever cope with being without you for a couple of hours.
+Engaging them in interactive games and providing them with puzzle toys can help alleviate their anxiety.

 German Shepherd

 The German Shepherd is also a very popular breed worldwide.
-Its extraordinary qualities are well known.
-There is more to see the tasks it performs in the field of assistance or police .
-They are large dogs that can exceed 40 kg in weight .
+Its extraordinary qualities are well known, especially in the field of assistance or police work.
+They are large dogs that can exceed 40 kg in weight.
 They have adapted to life both inside apartments and outside homes.
-Of course, they have a high level of energy , so they must be able to exercise.
-Nor can forget the stimulation at the mental level.
-They are excellent students.
+Of course, they have a high level of energy, so they must be able to exercise.
+Additionally, they require mental stimulation as they are excellent learners.

-If we include it among the most nervous dog breeds, it is for the same thing that we mentioned for the schnauzer, that is, the indiscriminate breeding , which has taken its toll and has resulted in behavioral and health problems.
-Thus, nervousness, fear, excessive shyness or aggressiveness appear.
+If we include them among the most nervous dog breeds, it is due to indiscriminate breeding, which has taken its toll and resulted in behavioral and health problems.
+Thus, nervousness, fear, excessive shyness, or aggressiveness can appear.
+Providing them with a stable environment and proper training can mitigate these issues.

 Australian Shephard

 The Australian Shephard is a beautiful working dog.
-Throughout its history it has been an active herd dog, working closely with their human companion.
+Throughout its history, it has been an active herding dog, working closely with its human companion.
 This is why, to this day, they require a lot of exercise and time with their companion.
 However, this also makes this breed prone to developing separation anxiety and behavioral issues when not cared for enough.
+It's essential to provide them with structured activities and socialization to keep them happy.

 Top Dog Breeds With the Worst Separation Anxiety - Australian Shephard